Updated: May 24

 In California Employment Law, Wrongful Termination takes place when for unlawful reasons, an employee is dismissed from his or her work.
 In California, employees are deemed to be at-will jobs.
 This implies that at any moment, for any cause, including for no reason at all, either the worker or the company may terminate the job.
 The only caveat is that the justification must not be illegal for the termination of employment.
-If your employer breaks the law, you must consult with a pre-screened wrongful termination attorney.
+If your employer breaks the law, you must consult with a pre-screened wrongful termination attorney in Los Angeles.

 Have you been wrongfully terminated in San Fernando Valley?